 This past Fall, Cam was part of an exciting GVSF educational initiative at Craigdarroch Castle, facilitating acting workshops with over 600 local secondary students!
 This past Spring, Cam played the role of Leonato in Much (Less) Ado About Nothing (Launch Pad Co), and dedicated it to the memory of his longtime acting pal Susie Mullen, who was a valued actor as well as board member of the GVSF, and an overall theatre communist for so very many years.

 Geoff has a B.A. in Theatre Arts from Dordt College and has been involved with the GVSF since playing Osric in their 2004 production of Hamlet.
 Other roles include Antigonus in last year’s The Winter’s Tale, Borachio and Verges in separate productions of Much Ado About Nothing, Ratcliff in Richard III, and The Provost in Measure For Measure.
 He has also played Lennox, Menteith, and The Porter, in separate versions of Macbeth.

 When not acting, Geoff spends much of his time directing productions for several of the local theatre companies in town, including Where There’s a Will (GVSF fundraiser), which was co-written by Ian Case and Karen Lee Pickett.

 Geoff would like to dedicate his performance to the late Susie Mullen - a greater friend, Shakespeare never had.

-Duncan/Old Man in Macbeth & Dull/Forester/Mercade in Love's Labour's Lost
+Duncan/Old Woman/Doctor in Macbeth & Dull/Forester/Mercade in Love's Labour's Lost

 Emily has been involved with the Greater Victoria Shakespeare Festival for several years and is very excited to be back for another summer.